neptune-ai/docs/docs/index.rst

 ^^^^^^^^
 Organize structure of your project:

-* code
+* code,
-* notebooks
+* notebooks,
-* experiment results
+* experiment results,
-* model weights
+* model weights,
 * meeting notes,
-* reports
+* reports.

-Everything is in one place, accessible from the app or programatically!
+Everything is in one place, accessible from the app or programmatically.
+Neptune exposes `Query API <https://neptune-client.readthedocs.io/en/latest/technical_reference/project.html#neptune.projects.Project.get_experiments>`_, that allows users to access their Neptune data right from the Python code.

 .. _collaborate: